A formal theory of experimentation: Experiments

 \subsection{Shells}

-In this part, experimentation on dynamic systems will be formalized.
-As mentioned in the Introduction, this will be analogous to creating a formal theory of computation via automata.
-In computation theory, sequences of characters are read into an automata, and the automata determines whether they are sentences in a given language.
-One of the goals of the theory is to determine what languages automata are capable of deciding.
-Experiments are similar; system paths are {}``read into'' an experimental set-up, which then determines which outcomes these paths belong to.
-Our goal will be to determine what sets of outcomes experiments are capable of deciding.
+In this first section, we consider the closed dynamic space that encompasses both the system being experimented on and all experimental apparatus (including the experimenter).
+We use this dynamic space to enforce some of the basic dynamic properties of experiments, namely, that experiments are re-runnable, have a clearly defined start, once started they must complete, and once complete, they ``know'' that the experiment occurred.

-In this first section, we will not divide the experiment into the system being experimented on, and the environment containing the experimental apparatus; for now, we consider the closed system that encompasses both.
-The dynamic space of this closed system will be used to formalize some of the external properties of experiments; namely, that experiments are re-runnable, they have a clearly defined start, once started they must complete, and once complete they {}``remember'' that the experiment took place. \begin{defn} A \emph{shell} is a triple, $(D,I,F)$, where $D$ is a dynamic space and $I,F\subset\mathcal{P}_{D}$ are the sets of initial and final states.
-These must satisfy:
+To formalize these requirements we can define experimental \emph{shells} as triples, $(D,I,F)$, where $D$ is a dynamic space, $I\subset\mathcal{P}_{D}$ is the set of initial states, and $F\subset\mathcal{P}_{D}$ is the set of final states.
+We can start by assuming that these satisfy:

 1) $D$ is homogeneous

 2) $I$ is homogeneously realized